KleaSCM/Jay-SCM/README.md

 ## BlueFrog Addon:
 Advanced World of Warcraft addon with customizable UI options and combat log handling

-I am passionate about leveraging my technical skills to deliver high-quality solutions.
-My dedication to continuous learning ensures that I stay updated with the latest technologies to adapt to new challenges and drive impactful results.

 ## Let's Connect:

 I am eager to explore new opportunities and connect with professionals in the tech community.
 Explore my projects and contributions: